Joanna S. Rose, Quilt Papers

 Conditions Governing Access

-The papers are open for research.
+The papers are only minimally processed but are open for research.

 Biographical / Historical